marouenbg/ACHR.cu/paper/paper.md

 Table 1: Runtimes of ACHR in MATLAB and ACHR.cu for a set of metabolic models starting from 30,000 warmup points. *SVD and QR refer to the implementation of the null space computation.

 The implementation of null space was a significant determinant in the final runtime, and the fastest implementation was reported in the final result.
-Particularly, there was a tradeoff in memory usage and access as opposed to computation time when either QR or SVD were used.
+Particularly, there was a tradeoff in memory usage and access as opposed to computation time when either QR or Singular Value Decomposition (SVD) were used.

 While computing the SVD of the S matrix is generally more precise than QR, it is not prone to parallel computation in the GPU which can be even slower than the CPU in some cases.